mlswg/mls-combiner/draft-ietf-mls-combiner.md

 } HPQMLSInfoUpdateData
 ~~~

-Consequently, when processing an update, recipients MUST verify that the epoch set by the HPQMLSInfoUpdateData matches the actual (new) epoch of the group or groups involved.
+Consequently, when processing a commit, recipients MUST verify that the epoch set by the HPQMLSInfoUpdateData matches the actual (new) epoch of the group or groups involved.

 ## Key Schedule {#key-schedule}